ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 First published 1970.

-Published in Penguin Books 1981 with a cover illustration by Adrian Chesterman.
+Published by Penguin Books 1981 with a cover illustration by Adrian Chesterman.

 First published 1979.

-Published in Penguin Books 1981 with a cover illustration by Adrian Chesterman.
+Published by Penguin Books 1981 with a cover illustration by Adrian Chesterman.

 1982 reprint with a cover illustration by Adrian Chesterman.